myasmin/Capstone-3-TripAdvisor_Review_NLP-/README.md

 The Analysis focuses  on reviews given for restaurants in Barcelona collected from TripAdvisor.
 It is conducted by adapting NLP Techniques to adapt a meaningful interpretation by analyzing the sentiment of the reviewers on the restaurants.

-This dataset is provided by @TripAdvisor, and can be found in [here](https://www.kaggle.com/datasets/inigolopezrioboo/a-tripadvisor-dataset-for-nlp-tasks) in Kaggle.
+This large dataset is provided by @TripAdvisor, and can be found in [here](https://www.kaggle.com/datasets/inigolopezrioboo/a-tripadvisor-dataset-for-nlp-tasks) in Kaggle.
 Due to memory allocation, for this analysis the 'Barcelona' dataset was analyzed and runtime resources used in Google Colab platform.

 ## Context:
 Online Reviews have a huge impact on Restaurant and Cafe Businesses.
 Platforms like TripAdvisor play a crucial role to impact a Customer’s Decision and a Restaurant’s Reputation.
 The Reviews posted online offer both opportunities and risk, so it is important to analyze the Sentiment of the reviewers.
 This might contribute to making Restaurateur’s business decisions more precise.